Ecwid/ecwid-api-docs/includes/_store_profile.md

-accountName | string | Full user name accountNickName | string | User nickname on the Ecwid forums accountEmail | string | User email
+accountName | string | Full user name accountNickName | string | User nickname on the Ecwid forums accountEmail | string | User email availableFeatures | Array\<string\> | A list of the premium features available on the user pricing plan

 #### Settings